NoLtour/Uni-notes/SESA2024 Astronautics/2 Attitude control/sources of instability in an inertia matrix.md

 ![[moment of inertia#^cc3cb6]]

 The [[products of inertia]] can be interpreted as "a measure of unbalance", they lead to [[cross-coupling]].
-This makes them useful for desiging stable vehicles, by ensuring mass is properly distrobuted by properly balanceing the layout of components you can reduce the natural instability of a vehicle (this of course is easyer sad.
+This makes them useful for designing stable vehicles, by ensuring mass is properly distributed by properly balancing the layout of components you can reduce the natural instability of a vehicle (this of course is easier said than done..